Apple Canker (Neonectria ditissima)

 - In planning the use of copper sprays, growers should check the current approval status and permitted number of applications of copper fungicides.

-- At bud burst spray dodine (e.g. Radspor) or dithianon (Dithianon) to protect bud scale scars against infection.
+- At bud burst spray dodine (e.g. Radspor 400, Syllit 400 SC) or a dithianon based product (Dithianon, Delan Pro) to protect bud scale scars against infection.
 Repeat at mouse ear.

-- Thereafter use dithianon or captan as part of the scab control programme.
+- Thereafter use dithianon based products or captan as part of the scab control programme.
 These products will give some protection against canker.

 - Dithianon + pyraclostrobin (Maccani) or pyraclostrobin + boscalid (Bellis) or cyprodonil + fludioxonil (Switch) will also give some control.